 Below is a list of degree requirements for the Master of Arts in Couples and Family Therapy degree.

-The Seattle University catalog and course descriptions can be found here (revised catalogue with updated coure title and descriptions available July 2021).
+The Seattle University catalog and course descriptions can be found here.
 All courses are three (3) credits, unless indicated.

 MCFT 5210 Couples and Family Therapy in a Multicultural Context